-ID RISK DESCRIPTION EFFECT(S) 263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+ID RISK DESCRIPTION EFFECT(S) Collaboration across multiple disciplines , , 263 to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
 Delay in testing of EMUs.
 Delay in Revenue Service Date.
 Additional costs for Stadler and BBII due to overall schedule delays.
-304 FRA has concerns in how bikes are placed on new EMUs.
-Protracted negotiations with FRA to achieve original design 312 Project executed the OCS Option; increase procurement durations for necessary OCS Parts (Conductor Rail) has led to an associated increase in costs and schedule duration for the overall project.
-This Additional cost to project, primarily from additional bus bridges.
-307 Potential for Stadler's sub-suppliers to fall behind schedule Late delivery of vehicles, which could delay testing of the electrification system, commissioning of the vehicles, and RSD.
-67 Relocation of overhead utilities must precede installation of catenary wire and connections to TPSs.
+304 Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework.
+Protracted negotiations with FRA to achieve original design 312 Project executed the OCS Option; increase in procurement durations for necessary OCS Parts (Conductor Rail) has led to an associated increase in costs and schedule duration for the overall project Additional cost to project, primarily from additional bus bridges.
+315 Increased oversight and schedule risk associated with Stadler plan to move carshell manufacturing to a new Switzerland facility Increased PCEP oversight costs possible trainset delivery schedule slippage 67 Relocation of overhead utilities must precede installation of catenary wire and connections to TPSs.
 Relocation work will be performed by others and may not be completed to meet BBII's construction schedule.
 Delay in progress of catenary installation resulting in claims and schedule delay 115 Other capital improvement program projects compete with PCEP for track access allocation and requires design coordination (design, coordination, integration).
 Schedule delay as resources are allocated elsewhere, won't get track time, sequencing requirements may delay PCEP construction, track access requirements must be coordinated.
 136 UP reviews of BBI design may extend project duration.
 Delays to completion of design and claims for delay.
 261 EMU electromechanical emissions and track circuit susceptibility are incompatible.
 Changes on the EMU and/or signal system require additional design and installation time and expense.
-276 BBII may be unable to get permits required by jurisdictions for construction in a timely manner.
-Additional cost and time resulting from 277 Inadequate D-B labor to support multiple work segments Additional cost and time
+277 Inadequate D-B labor to support multiple work segments Additional cost and time 281 Additional work in the form of signal/pole adjustments may be required to remedy sight distance impediments arising from modifications to original design.
+Add repeater signals, design duct bank would result in increased design and construction costs.
+285 Potential for inflation, (except with respect to Maintenance Option) to increase contractor costs.
+Higher cost 286 Potential for wage escalation, (except for Maintenance Option) to increase contractor costs.
+Higher cost